ipfabric/docs/docs/support/index.md

 We want to make sure you find it simple to use and get the results you are looking for, and that you have the support you need to achieve that.

-The IP Fabric licence entitles every paying customer to full customer support so in case of any issue, please contact our support team at
+The IP Fabric license entitles every paying customer to full customer support so in case of any issue, please contact our Support team at
 [support.ipfabric.io](https://support.ipfabric.io):

 ## IP Fabric Help Center

-This is the [support portal](https://support.ipfabric.io) from which you can contact our support teams in case of any issue with IP Fabric.
+This is the [support portal](https://support.ipfabric.io) from which you can contact our Support team in case of any issue with IP Fabric.

 ![IP Fabric Help Center](help_center.png)